versen/versen.github.io/content/works/community-events.md

 The working group has also set up an [OSF page](https://osf.io/mg29a/) to collect material (presentation slides and the like) from our events.

+An updated list of current and past events can be found [here]({% link /contents/events/events.md %}).

 ### Members

 * Loek Cleophas (acting leader; TU/e and research school IPA)